Travel Alerts (Including latest development on COVID-19 and the global do not travel issued by DFAT on the 18th of March)

 New Zealand, or the Land of the Long White Cloud, is an amazing place to visit.
 With snow-peaked mountains, unforgettable coastlines, gorgeous lakes and quirky cities and towns, there’s endless travelling fun to be had here.

 At InsureandGo, our priority is to make sure you travel safely on your New Zealand trip, whether you’re enjoying a coffee in Auckland, kayaking in Fiordland or exploring the Bay of Islands.
+We encourage you to take out travel insurance New Zealand holidaymakers buy to get peace of mind for their travels.

 No matter what your pre-existing condition is, we’ll consider it at InsureandGo.